-Skilled and experienced in non-profit management, community health operations, legislative advocacy and leadership development, Joe’s focus at Challenge Workforce Solutions is to steer the agency through a difficult financial recovery while deepening the integration between Challenge’s mission and its businesses, and increasing visibility and impact for the community.
+Skilled and experienced in non-profit management, community health operations, legislative advocacy and leadership development, My focus at Challenge Workforce Solutions is to steer the agency through a difficult financial recovery while deepening the integration between Challenge’s mission and its businesses, and increasing visibility and impact for the community.

-Director of Human Resources & Compliance
+Director of Human Resources and

 My favorite things about Challenge are Wednesday afternoon bus duty; Thursday morning visits from my pal KW; getting emails from staff of a community placement; listening to the inspiring stories at the awards dinner; and of course Donut Day!!!I am working on my 26th year at Challenge.

-Director of Finance & Operations
+Director of Development

 I have been working at Challenge since October 1, 2014.
 Deciding to change careers late in life and join the Challenge family was one of the best decisions I have ever made.
 My role here is not just what I do it’s become who I am.
 It’s hard to point to one thing as the best part of working at Challenge.
 I am grateful every day that I can work alongside some of the most genuinely caring and dedicated people I have ever met.
 The is no greater feeling than knowing the work you do helps other people pursue and accomplish their dreams.
 If you believe it you can achieve it!

 Director of Social Enterprise